-The new generalised validation procedure for private limited liability companies under the Companies Act is the Summary Approval Procedure (SAP), which if followed, means that the prohibition does not apply.
+Under Irish company law, there is a generalised validation procedure for private limited liability companies, the Summary Approval Procedure (SAP), which if followed, means that the prohibition against giving financial assistance does not apply.

 The SAP involves:

 - The directors (or a majority of them) provide a declaration of solvency in writing at a meeting of the directors held no earlier than 30 days before the meeting of the members to approve the financial assistance.
 This declaration sets out certain information in relation to the assistance, and states that the directors swearing the declaration have made a full inquiry into the affairs of the company and have formed the opinion that the company will be able to pay its debts in full as they become due following this assistance. - The members of the company giving the assistance must pass a special resolution at an EGM authorising the giving of the assistance (no more than 12 months before the assistance is given). - A copy of the special resolution must be filed with the Registrar of Companies (CRO) within 15 days of it being passed and the directors' declaration must be filed with the CRO within 21 days of the financial assistance being commenced.